Mary Edwards Walker

 In all of United States history, there has only been one woman to receive the Medal of Honor.
 Mary Edwards Walker is that woman.
 As a surgeon, women’s rights advocate, abolitionist, and spy, Walker became the first female U.S. Army surgeon during the Civil War.
 Her legacy has been celebrated across the country: in 2012 Walker’s hometown unveiled a 900-pound bronze statue in honor of her contributions and she is featured as part of the American Women Quarters Program.

-Mary Edwards Walker was born on November 26, 1832 in Oswego, New York.
+Mary Edwards Walker was born on November 26, 1832 in the Town of Oswego, New York.
 She was the fifth daughter of abolitionists Alvah and Vesta Whitcomb Walker.
 Her parents encouraged her to think freely, and allowed her to wear “bloomer” pants, instead of the skirts and corsets women were required to wear at the time.
 Education was also very important to the Walker family.
 Mary’s parents started the first free school in Oswego, New York so their daughters would be just as educated as their son.
 Outside of school, all of the children helped with manual labor on the farm.
 After finishing at her parent’s school, Walker and two of her older sisters attended Falley Seminary in Fulton, New York.
 When Walker graduated, she became a teacher in Minetto, New York but she knew she wanted to become a doctor.
 She worked until she saved enough money to pay for medical school.
 Walker then attended Syracuse Medical College and received her medical degree in 1855.
 She became the second woman to graduate from this college after Elizabeth Blackwell.

 Shortly after she graduated, Walker married another medical school student Albert Miller on November 16, 1855.
 They started a medical practice together in Rome, New York.
 However, the practice did not succeed because the public did not want to accept a female doctor.
 The couple later divorced.